imavv/IFEST_Amylie/README.md

-# IFEST_Amylie
+# IFEST Competition

-Mostly web scraping and NLP
+This repo contains mostly web scraping scripts and resulting datasets, soon going to be used for something related to NLP.